Nordstrom/ctrace-js/API.md

 ### constructor

 Construct a new tracer for internal use only.
-Use [GlobalTracer.init](GlobalTracer.init) to set global trace options.
+Use [GlobalTracer#init](#globaltracerinit) to set global trace options.

 **Parameters**